jacobwarduk/blog/site/content/post/what-are-javascript-prototypes-part-1.md

 Object.getPrototypeOf(Function); [Function]
 ```

 It looks like we've reached the top of the prototype chain and we still haven't found the `hasOwnProperty()` method.
-What the fuck?
 I thought we were gonna keep going up and up until we found it?

 Well, I'll let you in on a little secret.
 This isn't weird at all.

-In JavaScript `Function` is a constructor and the `Function` constructor is one of JavaScript's many _intrinsic objects_.
+In JavaScript, `Function` is a constructor and the `Function` constructor is one of JavaScript's many _intrinsic objects_.

 Let's check out what `Function` is actually an instance of.